Categories

 How We Can Keep Your Breath Test Results Out of Court

-The top DUI attorneys in Clearwater with Russo, Pelletier & Sullivan are very familiar with the various nuances in the law associated with breath testing and are in a unique position to critically analyze the effectiveness of the breath testing machine.
+The top DUI attorneys in Clearwater with The Law Office of Timothy Sullivan are very familiar with the various nuances in the law associated with breath testing and are in a unique position to critically analyze the effectiveness of the breath testing machine.
 We will determine whether the machine used in your case was properly registered and approved for use by FDLE, calibrated, and tested for accuracy.
 If any kind of calibration or maintenance problem is discovered in your case, we can point to this failure on the part of law enforcement to comply with the administrative rules and prevent the prosecution from introducing your breath results in court.

 Other defenses to potentially exclude breath test readings include whether the office had a right to originally stop your vehicle, if your breath test sample was secured via unlawful coercion, and if you were observed for a 20 minute period in order to ensure you did not regurgitate or place something in your mouth.
 Our team of highly-experienced attorneys is at an advantage when it comes to employing these types of defenses because we have been trained in the proper administration of breath tests.
 We will examine your case from all possible angles and identify any legal issues that could lead to the exclusion of your breath test results.